bump-sh/docs/src/_help/continuous-integration/cli.md

 You can also deploy a given API document to a different branch of your documentation with the `--branch <branch-name>` parameter.
 Please note the branch will be created if it doesn’t exist.
 More details about the branching feature are available on [this dedicated help page](/help/branching).
 E.g. deploy the API document to the `staging` branch of the documentation:

 ```shell
 bump deploy path/to/api-document.yml --doc my-documentation --token $DOC_TOKEN --branch staging
 ```

+> You can also use this command to interact with your MCP server, see [how to deploy a workflow definition](#deploy-a-workflow-document-on-your-mcp-server).
+{: .info}

 #### Deploy a folder all at once